 I was wrong.

 When I returned his call the next day, he told me that he and his girlfriend told the kids on Saturday, the day before Mother’s Day.
-He added that he was surprised that THEY didn’t tell me when they got home — (on Mother’s Day).
+He added that he was surprised that THEY didn’t tell me when they got home.
+Let the record reflect that the kids got home — on Mother’s Day.

 So, to recap, summarize and conclude: